All-Hands-AI/OpenHands/opendevin/runtime/plugins/agent_skills/README.md

 # In[1]
 from agentskills import help_me

-help_me("I want to solve a tasks that involves reading a bunch of PDFs and reason about it")
+help_me("I want to solve a task that involves reading a bunch of PDFs and reason about them")

 # Out[1]
 "Here's the top skills that maybe helpful to you: